Table of Contents hide

 • There are five major components present in a typical LAN:

-i) Basic Network devices – The Nodes, Workstations, printers, file servers which are the basic components of the network and are normally accessed by all other computers of the network.
+i) Basic Network devices – The Nodes, Workstations, printers, and file servers, which are the basic components of the network and are normally accessed by all other computers of the network.

 ii) Network Communication Devices – These devices are used to connect each basic component of the network.
-Here, several Intermediate nodes/devices (such as repeaters, bridges and hubs/switches) allow to be connected together to from larger LANs.
+Here, several Intermediate nodes/devices (such as repeaters, bridges, and hubs/switches) allow them to be connected together to form larger LANs.
 A LAN may also be connected to another LAN or to WANs and MANs using a Router device.

 iii) Network Interface Cards (NICs) – This hardware device is required to access the network.
 It is the interface between the machine and the physical network.

-v) Network Operating System – This software application is required to control the functioning of network operation and administration.
+v) Network Operating System – This software application is required to control the functioning of network operations and administration.

 Advantages